tadasbytautas/tadasSFIA2/README.md

 ## Database
-One of the application requirements was to make sure data is persistent, for this MySQL virtual machine was used.
+One of the application requirements was to make sure data is persistent, for this MySQL database was used.
 Simple table nickname_gen was created and utilised for this task.

 ![](./images/table.png)